Grand Canyon Skywalk: Design and construction

 David Jin, an entrepreneur who had been involved with tourism and the Hualapai Nation for some time, had the idea of extending a platform out over the edge of the Grand Canyon.
-With the help of architect Mark Ross Johnson, that idea evolved into a rectangular walkway and eventually the "U"-shaped walkway constructed.
+With the help of architect Mark Ross Johnson, that idea evolved into a rectangular walkway and eventually the U-shaped walkway constructed.
+Executive Construction Management, Las Vegas, NV., was the general contractor for the project, Company Owner and Project Manager, Scott Klempke.

 The overall Skywalk width is 65 ft.
 The Skywalk length extending out from the post supports closest to the canyon wall is 70 ft.
-The outer and inner 32 in by 72 in bridge box beams are supported by eight 32 × 32 in box posts having four posts on each side of the visitor's center, once completed.
+The outer and inner 32 in by 72 in bridge box beams are supported by eight 32 × 32 in box posts having four posts on each side of the visitor center, once completed.
 The eight posts are anchored in pairs into four large concrete footings that are in turn anchored to the bedrock by ninety-six 2+1/2 in high strength steel threaded rod rock anchors grouted 46 ft deep into the rock.

-The deck of the Skywalk has been made with four layers of Saint-Gobain Diamant low iron glass with DuPont SentryGlas interlayer.
+The deck of the Skywalk has been made with four layers of Saint-Gobain Diamant low-iron glass with DuPont SentryGlas interlayer.
 Deck width is 10 ft 2 in.
 The Skywalk glass sidings were made with the same glass as the deck, but fewer layers (two) bent to follow the walkway's curvature.
 The glass sidings are 5 ft 2 in tall and have been designed for high wind pressures.

 The Skywalk deck was designed for a 100-pound-per-square-foot (490 kg/m2) live load along with code-required seismic and wind forces.
 The foundation can withstand an 8.0 magnitude earthquake within 50 mi.
 Fine-tuning of the project occurred after a wind loading and pedestrian induced vibration analysis.
 Two tuned mass dampers were installed inside the outer box beam as well as one inside the inner box beam at the furthest extension of the Skywalk to reduce pedestrian footfall vibration.
 The walkway could carry 822 people that weigh 200 lb each without overstress, but maximum occupancy at one time is 120 people.

 The Skywalk was assembled on top of the canyon wall in line with its final placement and moved into final position by a jack and roll rig.
 The Skywalk infrastructure itself weighs a little over 1000000 lb without counterweights but including the tuned mass dampers, railing hardware, glass rails, glass deck and steel box beams.
 At the time of roll-out, the Skywalk weighed approximately 1.6 million pounds (730,000 kg).
 The process was completed in two days.

 Astronauts Buzz Aldrin and John Herrington attended the opening ceremony on March 20, 2007.

 A National Geographic documentary film on the construction of the Skywalk has been published.